ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

     The trading as name for a responding unit.
 Temporary until wider refactor. eq_id
-    The eQ questionnaire instance id. collection_exercise_sid
+    The eQ questionnaire instance id. case_id
+    The case UUID - used to identify a single instance of a survey collection for a respondent account_service_url
+    The url of the account service (i.e. rrm or ras) to send the user back to once they've completed the EQ survey collection_exercise_sid
     A reference number used to represent the collection exercise inside the ONS period_id